pypeaday/small-group-notes/pages/bema/128-faithful-and-wise-steward.md

 So when Jesus says there's two men in the field, or two women grinding at the mill... who will be taken?
 The bad one.. who will be left? **the good one**

+__Dispensationalism is a theology best left behind__

+_But this passage isn't about eschatology anyways - it's about their current Jerusalem_

+### 4:45-51

+Who is the faithful and wise steward?
+It's the priesthood, and they are not getting the job done.

+__I don't quite follow Marty's points on this part of the passage - he jumps right into a summary__

+## Summary

+**This has been Jesus' response to the disciples when they asked about the end times**

+1. There will be rumors of false messiahs - do not believe them
+2. The world is going to get crazy and there's nothing you can do to stop it
+3. All of these things are going to happen and you have to persevere
+4. You have to be ready - which means taking care of God's people
+5. The priests aren't doing it so you have to
+6. Persevere and be ready by taking care of the oppressed (God's people or not)

+Jesus reenforces this teaching by telling us 3 parables in rapid succession.
+Did Jesus actually say them back to back to back?
+We'll never know but we do know it's how Matthew recorded it which is just as significant.

+# The Parables

+timestamp: 25:14 - go back and listen to aprable again and organize notes